top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/10_lane_following.md

 * Turn joystick on and off multiple times.
 * Check if battery is powered on.

+### The Duckiebot cuts white line while driving on inner curves (avanced)

+Solution (advanced):
+* Set alternative controller gains.
+While running the demo on the Duckiebot use the following to set the gains to the alternative values:

+    duckiebot $ rosparam set /robot_name/lane_controller_node/k_d -60

+    duckiebot $ rosparam set /robot_name/lane_controller_node/k_theta -11

+* Those changes are only active while running the demo and need to be repeated at every start of the demo if needed.
+If this improved the performance of your Duckiebot, you should think about permenantly change the default values in your catkin_ws.

 ## Demo failure demonstration {#demo-template-failure}